Grangerland, Texas: History

 In 1907, Dr. Edwin Granger purchased land in what is now known as "Grangerland" with the intention of starting a community in the area.
 Dr. Granger and his fellow settlers made their living by farming cotton, selling limited lumber, and cutting railroad ties.

 In 1931, during the Texas oil boom, oil was discovered in the area.
 To accommodate the influx of oil workers, Don D. Granger, Dr. Edwin Granger's son, built a group of houses called, "Granger's Camp."
-As the area continued to expand in the 1940s and 50s, the area surrounding the camp became known as "Grangerland."
+As the area continued to expand in the 1940s and 1950s, the area surrounding the camp became known as "Grangerland."

+Demographics

+Grangerland first appeared as a census designated place in the 2020 U.S. census.

+2020 Census

 Government

 As an unincorporated community, local administrative responsibilities are managed by Montgomery County, Precinct 4.
 As of June 2023, the commissioner for Precinct 4 is Matt Gray.
 Caney Creek Fire and Rescue operates a fire station within the community.

 In the Texas State Senate, Grangerland is in District 4, represented by Republican Brandon Creighton.
 In the Texas House of Representatives, Grangerland is in District 3, represented by Republican Cecil Bell, Jr.

 In the United States Senate, the entire state of Texas is represented by Republicans John Cornyn and Ted Cruz.
 In the United States House of Representatives, Grangerland is in District 8, represented by Republican Morgan Luttrell.